 If you’d like to discover more about responsible AI and how to build it – directly from an employee at Google!, you can listen to Toju Duke who is Responsible AI Programme Manager at Google / Manager for Women in AI Ireland and Head of Black and Brilliant AI solution, speak about responsible AI at day 1 of our Disruption and Innovation in Housing in the Devolved Nations event – The Future of the Workplace taking place on 2 November.
 She’ll be joined by Patrick Connolly, Digital Research Manager at Accenture exploring further how to utilise AI to transform your business and improve your services alongside other amazing speakers.

 On day 2 of our event, on 16 November, the theme for the day is around Sustainable housing and digital communities, you can preview the day here.
 Get your business ready for the future!
-Secure your tickets for our exciting 2 day event here or contact monika.edwards@housemark.co.uk.
+Secure your tickets by contacting monika.edwards@housemark.co.uk.
 Ticket bundles for two or more delegates are available at preferential rates.